Find Affordable College Courses

 Check out the online allied health programs at these schools if you want to attend one of the most popular in North Carolina.

-Our 2023 rankings named Western Carolina University the most popular online school in North Carolina for allied health professions students.
-Located in the town of Cullowhee, WCU is a public college with a large student population.
+Our analysis found Western Carolina University to be the most popular school for allied health professions students who want to pursue an online degree in North Carolina.
+Located in the distant town of Cullowhee, WCU is a public college with a large student population.

 The average amount in student loans that allied health majors at WCU take out is $24,484.
 This translates to an average monthly loan payment of $194, based on a 10-year repayment plan.